-Interviewing at the AHA
+Interviewing at the AHAHistorians in the News

 I thought I would break this up into several posts.
 This post will focus on general tips for interviewing.
 The second post will focus on interviewing for a job at a research university.
 The third post will deal with interviewing for a job at a teaching college.
 The fourth post will deal with interviewing for a job at a church-related college, with particular emphasis on evangelical colleges.
 Hopefully I can complete this series before the AHA meets on January 7th in San Diego.
 I will do my best.